Element 2 Aspect 2: Technological knowledge

 Key Words: Domain knowledge, technological knowledge, active participation, contribution, critique, technological world.

-Review Statement: This chapter deals with a range of fundamental questions concerning design in technology education in a UK context.
-It begins with defining design within the National Curriculum, considers the nature of the design process and problems associated with using a design process in schools.
+This chapter deals with a range of fundamental questions concerning design in technology education in a UK context.
+It begins with defining design within the National Curriculum and give consideration to the nature of the design process, and explores problems associated with using a design process in schools.

 Keywords: cognitive skills and development; design process; psychologists perceptions of designing.

 Herschbach, D. R. (1995).
 Technology as Knowledge: Implications for Instruction.
 Journal of Technology, 7(1), pp. 31-42 scholar.lib.vt.edu/ejournals/JTE/v7n1/pdf/herschbach.pdf

 Although a little dated now, this article provides an interesting discussion about the notion of technological knowledge.
 The author discusses the words "technological knowledge" and offers a definition for these.
 He debates the relationship between technology and science and finally identifies forms of technological knowledge.